Of Ants and Dinosaurs

-Of Ants and Dinosaurs (当恐龙遇上蚂蚁 (dāng kǒnglóng yùjiàn mǎyǐ, 當恐龍遇見螞蟻)), also known as The Cretaceous Past (白垩纪往事 (báièjì wǎngshì, 白堊紀往事)), is a science-fiction novel by Chinese writer Liu Cixin, first published in 2004 (as a novella) and again expanded in 2010 (as a novel).
+Of Ants and Dinosaurs (当恐龙遇上蚂蚁 (dāng kǒnglóng yùjiàn mǎyǐ, 當恐龍遇見螞蟻)), also known as The Cretaceous Past (白垩纪往事 (báièjì wǎngshì, 白堊紀往事)), is a science-fiction novel by Chinese writer Liu Cixin, first published in 2004 (as a novella) and again, expanded, in 2010 (as a novel).
 It was published under the former title by Head of Zeus in 2020 and under the latter title by Subterranean Press in 2021.
-Although it is not included in the English translation of the collection The Wandering Earth, translations in other languages include the shortened version.
+Although it is not included in the English translation of the collection The Wandering Earth, translations in other languages include the shorter version.

 Plot

 Millions of years ago, ants helped a dinosaur remove meat left between its teeth, which results a symbiosis between both species.
 Since both can do tasks that the other species cannot, two intelligent civilizations quickly develop, but the discovery of nuclear weapons and increasing environmental pollution are causing tensions.
 The Gondwanan Empire and the Laurasian Republic of Dinosaurs, keeping their conquest of space secret from the ants, each use a passing interstellar asteroid of antimatter to create an even more devastating superweapon.
 At the same time, the ants are planning an attack, because the dinosaurs, who are less and less dependent on them, are treating them increasingly aggressively.
 The ants fear their own extinction coming.
 During the battle, both superweapons go off.
 The dinosaurs are wiped out and the ant civilization returns to a primitive age without them.
 Before the long winter lasting three thousand year in total, the ants hope that a medium-sized creature will eventually form an intelligent civilization.